 While I could have dragged him kicking and screaming, I offered him the opportunity once more and then just let him do his thing.
 While I sometimes forget, he needs sometimes needs space to adjust to major schedule changes or sensory overload.
 Later in the day, he joined right back in the activities like nothing was the matter.
 Allowing him to be him was the best thing we could do.

 Being a good nerd mom isn’t about passing on a love of comic books, museums or science.
 It’s about accepting and loving yourself: quirks, weird passions and all.
-And it’s about accepting and loving your kid for who they are.
-Halloween, that holiday of disguises and masks, is a great time to embrace your inner nerd.
+It’s fundamentally about being authentic yourself and encouraging that authenticity in your kid, accepting and loving your kid for who they are.
+Halloween, that holiday of disguises and masks, is a great time to embrace who you truly are.